 The teaching of MFL is led by our MFL Co-ordinator, Mrs S Stidolph.
 French is taught throughout the school, often through games and songs Teaching staff develop their own knowledge through LEA training sessions, and we appreciate the support we are given by specialist language teachers from local Comprehensive Schools.
 We were very proud to be awarded the Gold Quality Mark for excellence in the teaching of MFL in 2014.

 Mrs Stidolph also runs a successful Spanish lunchtime club.

 - At East Boldon Junior School we have worked hard to ensure that there is an international dimension firmly embedded into our school ethos.
-We were very pleased to be awarded the British Council International School Award in October 2013 as recognition of the embedding of international learning within the curriculum, teaching young people about the world around them, appreciation and tolerance of the diversity of the people of the world, and encouraging global citizenship.
+We were very pleased to be awarded the British Council International School Award in October 2013, and again in 2018, as recognition of the embedding of international learning within the curriculum, teaching young people about the world around them, appreciation and tolerance of the diversity of the people of the world, and encouraging global citizenship.
 Here are some examples of the international activities which have taken place over the course of the school year.

 - European Christmas Tree Decoration Exchange, December 2016

 Pupils in Class 4 have really enjoyed taking part in the European Christmas Tree Decoration Exchange.